 Sponsoring organizations must continually update the provider files at the ADE when the providers' qualifying information expires or changes.
-The below chart describes the required information to be submitted to the ADE when it expires.
+The chart below describes the information that is required to be current in ADE files.

 Table 8.2

 Alternately Approved DES Approved DHS Small Group Home Military Home Tribal Home

-Provider Application X Х X Х Χ
+Provider Application Х Х Х Х Х

-Tiering Information/NDL (when applicable) X Х Х Х Х
+Tiering Information/NDL (when applicable) х Х Х Х Х

 DES Certificate Х

 DHS License Х

-Finger Print Clearance Х X X
+Finger Print Clearance Х Х Х

 Military License/Certificate Х

-Tribal License/Certificate X
+Tribal License/Certificate Х

-Health Inspection Х X
+Health Inspection Х Х

-Fire Inspection Х X
+Fire Inspection Х Χ

-Child Care Standards X X
+Child Care Standards Х X

-^{}Necessary only when license or certificate is not available
+\Necessary only when license or certificate is not available

 The sponsoring organization must check the National Disqualified List (NDL) to ensure any new back-up provider(s) have not been disqualified from participating on the Program.
 If the sponsoring organization finds a back-up provider on the list, that back-up provider cannot be approved.
-The complete date of when the NDL was checked must be included with the application, when a new back-up provider is listed.
+The complete date of when the NDL was checked must be included with the application when a new back-up provider is listed.

 Sponsors may submit documents from DES or DHS supporting that the DES Certificate or DHS Small Group Home License is currently being renewed by the applicable agency in lieu of the actual certificate or license.
-However, a copy of the certificate or license must be forwarded to ADE upon receipt of it by the provider.
-Providers are ineligible to claim if there are any gaps between licenses or certificates.
+However, a copy of the certificate or license must be forwarded to ADE upon receipt.
+Providers are ineligible to claim during are any gaps between licenses or certificates.

 If there are repeated findings noted on a fire and/or health inspection, further corrective action is required.
 For example, if a provider is missing a hose bib during an initial inspection and a follow-up inspection, a receipt by itself would not be sufficient.
-Further training by the sponsoring organization should be provided, a written corrective action plan signed by the provider should be submitted, and a physical follow-up from the sponsor to ensure it has been corrected will be required.
+Further training by the sponsoring organization must be provided, a written corrective action plan signed by the provider must be submitted to the sponsor and provided to ADE, and a physical follow-up from the sponsor to ensure it has been corrected must be completed.